gjskha/athos/README.md

 Download the pre-built installer for your platform, and follow the instructions.
 NPM is distributed with Node.

-### install libraries
+### NPM libraries

 run `npm install` in the root level directory to install the libraries used by the application.

-#### SQLite
+### SQLite

-Installing the Node sqlite libraries will also install the sqlite binary with no intervention, but the sqlite download page for reference is here:
+Installing the NPM sqlite interface will also install the sqlite binary with no intervention, but the sqlite download page for reference is here:

 https://sqlite.org/download.html

-### install DB file
+#### Importing data into SQLite

 The code repo includes a sqlite database file ready to go.

-If necessary, to (re-)instantiate the database, go to the subdirectory 'db' and import the datadump.sql file like this:
+You don't have do anything.
+However, if necessary, to (re-)instantiate the database, cd to the subdirectory 'db' and import the datadump.sql file like this:

 `$ sqlite3 database.db < database.dump`

-# RUNNING
+## Running

 1. run `npm start` to run the server.